whitneyburton/portfolios/students/1610-back/ethan-bennett/template.markdown

 ## B: Individual Work & Projects

 After completing my two individual projects, I've seen the strengths I expected to display both improve and be reinforced.
 Coming from a writing background, I hoped to see my composition and editing skills translate to eloquent Ruby style, efficient refactoring, and logical structures--and I think it did.
 I also intuited, after Mastermind, that testing would be my most difficult area, and that's also been accurate.
-I'm comfortable with the material, but I suspect I'll see some major improvement on my next paired project (Black Thursday).
+I'm comfortable with the material, but I suspect I'll see some major testing improvement on my next paired project (Black Thursday).
+Otherwise, I feel like these individual projects took me from being totally overwhelmed to confident and effective, so I'm happy with the work they display.

 #### Mastermind